timdeschryver/timdeschryver.dev/content/blog/a-new-way-to-validate-angular-forms/index.md

 ```

 Doing this can quickly become bloated and hazardous for large forms when there's cohesion between different controls.
-In our case, we overruled a previously validator with a different one.
+In our case, we overruled a previous validator with a different one.
 It was after a couple of debugging sessions that we were able to reproduce this hidden bug.
 With the `when` syntax, it becomes easier to see the coherence between (multiple) controls and (multiple) validators.

 ### Access to the form value